 Which of these essentials do you find the most challenging?
 Let us know in the comments!

-For the next fifteen minutes, draft a story based on the contest theme.
+For the next fifteen minutes, draft a story based on our last contest theme: haunted.
 Focus on essentials four and five: hook your readers with a great opening line, and get straight to the action.